 And the more I practice and train this in everyday life, the better I get when the settings become more challenging like at a competition.

-Training our mind to focus and stay engaged is what we can control.
+Training our dressage mindset to focus and stay engaged is what we can control.
 It is like training any muscle, it takes consistent daily practice and the more you practice the easier it becomes.

 So as you go through your day today, see if you can stay engaged in what you are doing.
 This maybe just a conversation with a friend.
 Listen fully to what they are saying.
 Maybe its while you are brushing your horse, watch and listen to your horse.
 As you are riding, try notice what you feel, try feeling your horses entire body move, not just seeing whats in front of you.

 Give your mind something to focus on, I know this is certainly helping me and I hope this helps you too.